sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### Second Phase

-If you don't split up the *attack power*, it translates directly into Stamina points.
-So by default, your character loses that amount of Stamina points.
+If you don't split up the *attack power*, you will simply lose that many Stamina points.

 Let's say your character was attacked with a sword and the dice were rolled and summed up to 7.
-The simplest choice is to lose 7 Stamina points.
+You can either lose 7 Stamina points, or choose to split it up.

-But maybe you already lost 3 Stamina points earlier.
+Let's say you already lost 3 Stamina points earlier.
 You only have 7 Stamina points left, and you don't want your character to be incapacitated.
 You have a couple options: